Don Silvestri: National Football League

 Silvestri established himself as one of the NFL's leading kickoff specialists in 1995.
 He led the AFC and finished 2nd in the NFL to Morten Anderson with 14 touchbacks.
 He had 8 games with at least 1 touchback and had 5 games with 2 or more.

 Arena Football League

 Silvestri is the only Arena Football League player in history to finish a season with a perfect extra point percentage with the Florida Bobcats in 2000.

 Silvestri was a key member of the Arena League champion Albany Firebirds in 1999.

 Personal life

-Silvestri lives in South Florida and is very active in his local community.
-He is currently a member of the National Football League Alumni Association and the South Florida Pitt Club, an Alumni club of the University of Pittsburgh, and participates in several local charities including the Boys and Girls Clubs and Fellowship of Christian Athletes.
+Silvestri lives in South Florida and is active in his local community.
+He is currently a member of the National Football League Alumni Association and the South Florida Pitt Club, an Alumni club of the University of Pittsburgh.